 Verifying the MPI Implementation Functionality A simple Fortran program is included in the FUN3D distribution to verify that the MPI implementation is functional.
 This is very helpful for quickly troubleshooting issues with the MPI implementation.
 It is located in utils/MPIcheck.
-From within that directory you should be able to and execute on two processors
+From within that directory you should be able to mpif90 -o mpi_hello_world mpi_hello_world.F90 and execute on two processors mpif90 -show if the MPI implementation supports it.